 - Learners need to complete sufficient hours to enable them to develop and evidence their skills.

-- Assessment should follow the Skills for Care and Development QCF Assessment Principles.
+- Assessment should follow the Skills for Care and Development RQF Assessment Principles.

 - A portfolio will be presented for assessment.
 The types of assessment may include: evidence tracking sheets, assessor observations – completed observation checklists and associated action plans, witness testimonies, projects, reports, professional discussion, oral and written questioning, candidate and peer reports, recognition of prior learning.